microsoft/vcpkg-docs/vcpkg/get_started/getting-started-msbuild.md

 ## Build and Run

-If MSBuild detects a vcpkg manifest and it is enabled, it will install the manifest's C++ dependencies as a pre-build step.
-Any headers can be directly used, and any libraries installed will be automatically linked.
+If MSBuild detects a vcpkg manifest and it is enabled, MSBuild will install the manifest's C++ dependencies as a pre-build step.
+Relevant artifacts are installed in a folder `vcpkg_installed` in the build directory of your project.
+Any headers installed by the library can be directly used, and any libraries installed will be automatically linked.

-You can build and run for the default configuration and project platform (Debug, x64):
+Building and running for the default configuration and project platform (Debug, x64):

 ```
 Build started...